-2.2 Develop an infrastructure priority list for Macquarie Park to shortlist the projects that will deliver the greatest economic impact.
+2.2 Develop an infrastructure priority list for Macquarie Park to shortlist the projects that will deliver the greatest economic, social and health impact.

-2.3 Develop strategic place-based infrastructure plans and supporting business cases.
+2.3 Develop strategic place-based infrastructure plan to support agency in-flight projects.

 In addition to the above actions, we propose the following for the investigation area: